Measurement for Improvement

 He has worked a patient safety consultant and an ACHS presenter running training programs in root cause analysis and patient safety.
 Prior to these roles, he was the Associate Director of Patient Safety at the National Patient Safety Agency (NPSA) in London, England where he led and managed clinical teams aiming to reduce preventable patient harm in health care across England and Wales.

-ACHS Members are entitled to a discounted registration fee.
+ACHS and ACHSI Members are entitled to a discounted registration fee.
 To apply member discount, please ensure your organisation is a current member of ACHS at the time of registration.
 If you are unsure of your organisation's membership status, please contact your Clinical Governance Unit.
 If member price is selected by a non-member, an invoice for the difference will be issued.

 If you are a current IA Affiliate please select the IA Affiliate Price when registering.
 This applies to a single registration only, not group bookings.
 To learn more about IA Affiliate, please see banner below.